 If a member of staff does feel the need to come forward with a mental health issue, then employers should do everything in their power to provide that individual with a compassionate forum in which to share their feelings and concerns.

 Most often, this takes the form of a one-to-one meeting between the worker in question and a supervisor with decision-making capabilities.
-This could be their line manager, a member of the HR team, or a designated mental health champion who will help to relay the concerns to the upper management.
+This could be their line manager, a member of the HR team or a designated mental health champion who will relay their concerns to the upper management.

-During this meeting, the troubled worker should be encouraged to share as much relevant information as they are comfortable with disclosing, with a focus on their current mental health, the ways in which this relates to their work, and the measures that might be required to help the person manage their health and perform well in their job.wd
+During this meeting, the troubled worker should be encouraged to share as much relevant information as they are comfortable with disclosing, with a focus on their current mental health, the ways in which this relates to their work and the measures that might be required to help the person manage their health and perform well in their job.

-Remember - it’s likely that they will be best placed to understand their own condition, so bosses should take this as an opportunity to listen and learn.
+Remember - it’s likely that they will be best placed to understand their own condition, so bosses should take this as an opportunity to use active listening and fully comprehend what they have to say.

 One of the main reasons why people are often unwilling to talk about their mental health experiences is the fear that they will be stigmatised, marginalised or discriminated against as a result.
-Figures from Mental Health at Work show that 9 out of 10 people who experience mental health problems face stigma and discrimination as a result, with 54% saying they are most impacted in their place of work.
+9 out of 10 people who experience mental health problems face stigma and discrimination as a result across all areas of their lives, including work.

 There will be certain circumstances in which it is appropriate for a company to adjust the way an employee is handled due to mental health concerns, but this should always be done with sensitivity, for the betterment - and with the full agreement - of the staff member in question.